djrenren/blog/_drafts/custom-test-framework-prop.md

  - If the attribute is not provided [`libtest::test_static_main`][libtest_main] is assumed.
  - Exactly 1 parameter is required
  - Provided parameter must be a path to a function
- - Type of the function must be `Fn(&[T]) -> impl Termination` for some `T` which is the test type
+ - Type of the function must be `Fn(&[&mut T]) -> impl Termination` for some `T` which is the test type

 **Rationale:**
 As a crate attribute, declaration in-file and through command line is already understood.
 The parameter is a function to make runner implementation simple.
+Passing tests as an `&mut T` to allow for the use of trait objects.
+We don't pass `Box` values so that testing is possible on systems without dynamic allocation.
 We only allow one test runner because it will have to mediate things like command line arguments.

 **Required Support Work:**
 Test runners will need to have a baseline trait that determines the minimal